google-marketing-solutions/feedgen/README.md

 Which can be used to fill up the “Context” information field in the few-shot prompt examples table by dragging it down, just as for other Sheets formulas.
+This "Context" represents the entire row of data from the input feed for this item, and it will be sent as part of the prompt to the Vertex AI API.

 Afterwards, you must manually fill in the remaining columns of the few-shot prompt examples table, which define the expected output by the LLM.
 These examples are very important as they provide the basis upon which the LLM will learn how it should generate content for the rest of the input feed.
+The best examples to pick are products where:

+* You can identify attributes in the existing title that match *column names* from your input feed.
+* You can propose a new title that is better than the existing one (e.g. contains more attributes).
+* The proposed title has a structure that can be reused for other products within your feed.

+We would recommend adding at least one example per unique category within your feed, especially if the ideal title composition would differ.

 <img src='./img/few-shot.png' alt='Few-Shot' />